youssef-mansor/TheAgentCompany/workspaces/tasks/example/README.md

 are commonly used in tasks where there's more than one approach to complete the task, OR when some checkpoints use trajectory file for validation.

+Note that `common.py` contains a decorator, `@grader`, which can be used to annotate each individual `grade_checkpoint[X]` function.
+This is required as it would capture runtime errors and make the evaluator not fail the entire task.
+Annotated checkpoint functions would return `False` if any runtime error occurs, and is not already captured by the checkpoint function itself.
+CI would fail if there's no grader annotator in the entire `evaluator.py`.

 ### Trajectory file